SAP/ui5-webcomponents/docs/4-development/05-events.md

 ## Usage

 As mentioned earlier, the `@event` decorator doesn't create event emitters.
 To notify developers of component changes, we have to fire events ourselves.
-This can be done using the `fireEvent` method that comes from the `UI5Element` class.
+This can be done using the `fireEvent` and the newer `fireDecoratorEvent` methods that comes from the `UI5Element` class.
+The difference between the methods is explained below.

 ```ts
 import UI5Element from "@ui5/webcomponents-base/dist/UI5Element.js";